 Upper yearsComplex applications, abstract thinking, mastery of underlying principles, real-world problem solvingStudent-led inquiry, advanced problem solving, preparation for practical applications

 The spiral approach allows the earlier introduction of complicated ideas traditionally reserved for later stages of the learning process after learners have mastered some key themes that involve deeper understanding and may discourage pupils who wish to apply their conceptual learning to real-world applications.
-In this article, we will explore how this curriculum concept can improve long-term learning and provide some ideas for strategies and tools that classrooms can embrace.
+How this curriculum concept can improve long-term learning and provide some ideas for strategies and tools that classrooms can embrace.
 If your classroom is interested in developing collaborative learning environmentsthen please explore the rest of our website for ideas and inspiration.

 The spiral curriculum, as advocated by Jerome Bruner, is a form of learning that encourages the revisiting of topics and key concepts, building on previous course material in a cyclical and spiralling manner.

 This approach to teaching enables students to gain a deeper understanding of fundamental principles, whilst also ensuring that they are regularly exposed to subject matter at different levels of complexity.
-By utilising this approach, teachers can support better learning outcomes by enabling students to gradually build on their knowledge and understanding over time, rather than just focussing on the memorisation of isolated facts.
+By utilising this approach, teachers can support better learning outcomes by enabling students to gradually build on their knowledge and understanding over time, rather than just focussing on the memorisation of isolated facts (Baez et al., 2025).

-The spiral curriculum approach can be particularly effective when attempting to teach complex or abstract concepts, such as mathematical formulae or scientific theories.
+The spiral curriculum approach can be particularly effective when attempting to teach complex or abstract concepts, such as mathematical formulae or scientific theories (Baez et al., 2025).
 By revisiting these topics repeatedly, students gain a greater understanding of the underlying principles and can apply this knowledge more effectively in practical or real-world situations.

-To maximise the benefits of this approach, teachers can utilise a range of teaching methods, such as group work, problem-solving activities, and visual aids, to ensure that all learners are fully engaged with the subject matter.
-Ultimately, the spiral curriculum is an effective way of achieving better student learning outcomes by encouraging a deep understanding of key concepts, and ensuring that learners feel confident applying their knowledge in real-world situations.
+To maximise the benefits of this approach, teachers can utilise a range of teaching methods, such as group work, problem-solving activities, and visual aids, to ensure that all learners are fully engaged with the subject matter (Douglas et al., 2016).
+Ultimately, the spiral curriculum is an effective way of achieving better student learning outcomes by encouraging a deep understanding of key concepts, and ensuring that lea rners feel confident applying their knowledge in real-world situations.

 How Do You Create a Spiral Curriculum?

-Creating a spiral curriculum requires mapping key concepts across year groups and planning how each topic will increase in complexity with each revisit.
+Creating a spiral curriculum requires mapping key concepts across year groups and planning how each topic will increase in complexity with each revisit (Louie et al., 2022).
 Teachers should collaborate across year levels to ensure concepts build coherently, starting with basic foundations and adding layers of understanding each time students return to the topic.
 The key is ensuring each encounter adds new dimensions rather than simply repeating the same material.

 For designing a curriculum in a spiral approach, teachers need to build units of work with: